Ardhat/avrdude-rpi/README.md

     mv /usr/bin/avrdude /usr/bin/avrdude-original
     ln -s /usr/bin/avrdude-autoreset /usr/bin/avrdude

-Modify the autoreset script to use the pin that you wired up to the reset pin.
-See the line in autoreset where we do "pin = 11" and change the 11 to your gpio pin number.

-Now when you run avrdude from anywhere (including via arduino's normal UI) it will flag dtr when it is about to upload hex data.
+Now when you run avrdude from anywhere (including via arduino's normal UI) it will flag GPIO13 when it is about to upload hex data to Ardhat.